• Skip to primary navigation

-The central goal of my research is to use mathematics to better understand and manage natural populations.
-The role of theory in this process is to help uncover the mechanisms driving these systems and therefore improve the effectiveness of various control strategies.
-My research combines the development of mechanistic models describing spatio-temporal systems with statistical inference based on data.
-Systems I have applied these techniques to include: predator-prey oscillators, the spread of infectious disease, and the opioid-epidemic.
+The central goal of my research is to use mathematics to better understand and manage important issues in public health and in natural populations.
+The role of theory in this process is to help uncover the mechanisms driving these systems and therefore improve the effectiveness of various control and mitigation strategies.
+My research combines the development of mechanistic models describing spatio-temporal systems with statistical inference.
+Systems I have applied these techniques to include: predator-prey oscillators, the spread of infectious disease, and the opioid crisis.

 The left figure illustrates the canonical example of spatial synchrony: the dynamics created by the predator-prey interactions of the lynx and the snowshare hare in Canada.
 My dissertation research uses the Theory of Weakly Coupled Oscillators to investigates the cause(s) of this interspecific spatial synchrony, where the leading explanations are migration and extrinsic climatic events.